Dashnik/Playwright_page_object/README.md

-# Page Object Pattern
+# 🧩 Page Object Pattern with Playwright & TypeScript

-## Overview
+## 📘 Overview
-This project demonstrates the use of the Page Object Model pattern with example spec and page files using TypeScript and Playwright.
+This project demonstrates the Page Object Model (POM) design pattern using TypeScript and Playwright.
-It provides a foundation for building maintainable and scalable UI tests.
+It serves as a foundation for building maintainable, scalable, and readable UI test automation frameworks.

 ## Getting Started
 To set up this project on your local machine: